thuzax/vrp-solver/README.md

 For DPDPTW considering an unlimited non-capacitaded fleet we conducted experiments with two insertion algorithms in the constructive phase.
 The fist considers a [configuration file with first feasible insertion](https://github.com/thuzax/vrp-solver/blob/dev/server_solver/configurations/config_dpdptw_no_cap_with_ages.json) and the second uses a [configuration file with k-regret](https://github.com/thuzax/vrp-solver/blob/dev/server_solver/configurations/config_dpdptw_no_cap_with_ages_k_regret.json).
 The DPDPTW/UR was also solved with [first feasible insertion](https://github.com/thuzax/vrp-solver/blob/dev/server_solver/configurations/config_dpdptw_no_cap_with_ages_heter_fleet.json) and [k-regret](https://github.com/thuzax/vrp-solver/blob/dev/server_solver/configurations/config_dpdptw_no_cap_with_ages_k_regret_heter_fleet.json).

 **Important**: Our experiments were conducted with Gurobi solver.
-If your experiments will be conducted with CBC the "sovler_code" for "SetPartitionModel" entry must be edited to "CBC".
+If your experiments will use the CBC the results can be different.
+Additionally, the "sovler_code" key of "SetPartitionModel" entry must be changed to "CBC" in the related configuration file.

 With the configuration files defined, the test server can be initialized.
 In [server_solver](https://github.com/thuzax/vrp-solver/tree/dev/server_solver) directory execute the following command: